photonstorm/phaser3-docs/README.md

 You can either:

 1. Go to https://photonstorm.github.io/phaser3-docs/index.html to read the docs online.
+You can view a [list of all Classes](https://photonstorm.github.io/phaser3-docs/list_class.html) or you may wish to browse the [Namespaces list](https://photonstorm.github.io/phaser3-docs/list_namespace.html) instead.

-2. Checkout this repository and then read the documentation by pointing your browser to the local `docs/` folder.
+2. Or, you can checkout this repository and then read the documentation by pointing your browser to the local `docs/` folder.
+Again using the Classes and Namespaces links at the top of the page to navigate.

 You can also generate new docs locally by running `npm run gen` (and waiting a long time, it takes over an hour to build)